qianyuez/keras_recommendation_system/README.md

 # keras_recommendation_system
-Using keras to train recommendation model and learn the similarity of users and items.
+Using keras to train recommendation model and learn the similarity of users or items.